 Grades 9 – 12

-Students whose financial aid application has been completed and verified by mid-February will receive financial aid notification by mid-March.
+Students whose financial aid application has been completed and verified by December 31 will receive financial aid notification by end of January.
 Awards are then made on a rolling basis.

 Brazilian Catholic Leadership Scholarship

-Brazilian Catholic Leadership Scholarship is open to Brazilian Catholics who demonstrate leadership and achievement.
-This scholarship is available to students entering Grade 5 or Grade 9 at JPII.
-The scholarship is for ½ tuition and applies to Grade 5 or Grade 9 only.
+The Brazilian Catholic Leadership Scholarship is a need-based scholarship, open to Brazilian Catholics who demonstrate leadership and achievement.
+This scholarship is for ½ tuition and is available to one student entering Grade 5 and one student entering Grade 9.
+One scholarship will be awarded per year.

 To be eligible students and their families must: